-Natalie Nielsen, Ph.D., is a senior program officer with the Board on Science Education at the National Research Council (NRC).
-At the NRC she has directed studies on K-12 and undergraduate science education, including the study that produced the 2011 report Successful K-12 STEM Education: Identifying Effective Approaches in Science, Technology, Engineering, and Mathematics.
-Before joining the NRC, Natalie was the director of research at the Business-Higher Education Forum, where her work focused on college readiness, access, and success, particularly in STEM.
-Previously, as a senior researcher at SRI International, Natalie conducted evaluations of a wide variety of federal, state, and district-level reform efforts, including technology initiatives, after-school programs, teacher quality, data-driven decision-making, youth development programs, and high-school reform.
+Natalie Nielsen, Ph.D., is acting director of the Board on Testing and Assessment at the National Research Council (NRC).
+At the NRC she has directed studies on K-12 education, including the studies that produced the reports Successful K-12 STEM Education: Identifying Effective Approaches in Science, Technology, Engineering, and Mathematics and Monitoring Progress toward Successful STEM Education: A Nation Advancing?
+Throughout her career, Natalie’s research and program evaluation activities have addressed various topics in K-12 education: federal, state, and district-level reform efforts, educational technology initiatives, after-school programs, teacher quality, data-driven decision-making, youth development programs, high-school reform; and college readiness and access (both generally and in STEM).
+Before joining the NRC, Natalie was the director of research at the Business-Higher Education Forum, and a senior researcher at SRI International.
 She has also served as a staff writer for AAAS’ Project 2061, exhibit researcher at the Smithsonian Institution’s National Museum of Natural History, and exhibit writer and internal evaluator at the San Diego Natural History Museum.
 Natalie holds a B.S. in geology from the University of California, Davis; an M.S. in geological sciences from San Diego State University; and a Ph.D. in education from George Mason University.

 Alix Beatty is a senior program officer for the Board on Testing and Assessment.
 Since 1996 she has contributed to many projects, including an evaluation plan for the District of Columbia Public Schools; studies of teacher preparation, National Board certification for teachers, and state-level science assessment; and the Committee on Education Excellence and Testing Equity.
 She has also worked as an independent education writer and researcher.
 Prior to joining the National Research Council staff she worked on the National Assessment of Educational Progress and College Board programs at the Educational Testing Service.
 She has a BA in philosophy from Williams College and an MA in history from Bryn Mawr College.